 2022

 NW Bell Road is a 0.9 mile-long two-lane corridor with significant improvement potential.
 The senior Urban Planning and Design studio at the University of Missouri – Kansas City collaborated with the City to develop a proposal for the corridor’s future.
 The process involved a comprehensive analysis of the corridor’s existing conditions and a review of the City’s plans, including the Parkville Master Plan 2040.
 For the corridor’s future development, the project adopted the complete streets concept to create safe corridor environments for all road users.
-The proposal in this report includes recommended future land use and road improvements along the corridor.
-The roadway improvements includes a complete streets design, roundabouts, and green infrastructure.

 2021

 The Parkville 2040 Master Plan is the comprehensive guide for development and redevelopment of the community.
 It is intended to guide policy and provide recommendations for future actions involving land development, sustainability, development design, provision of infrastructure, preservation of open spaces and natural resources, and preservation of the community character.
-The Parkville 2040 Master Plan was adopted by the Planning & Zoning Commission on May 11, 2021.

 2020